BINF3101-yohe/Lab6_genome_annotation_part1/README.md

 ### Step 3b - Setup GeneMark

 BRAKER calls a program called genemark.
-We need to tell genemark where to look for it's configuration files
+We need to tell genemark where to look for its configuration files

 ```bash
 #go to your home directory